hishamhm/userland-prototype/README.md

 Userland
 ========

 Userland is an integrated dataflow environment for end-users.
-It works by allowing users to interact with different modules that implement functionality for different domains from a single user interface and combine these modules in creative ways.
+It allows users to interact with modules that implement functionality for different domains from a single user interface and combine these modules in creative ways.

 The UI works as a series of cells.
 Each cell can be set to a different mode, and each mode implemented as a separate module.
 There are currently three different modules: